-The main difference is that the French cheeses are made from either raw or pasteurized milk whist the Swiss varietal is always made from pasteurized milk due to local regulations against Listeria bacteria.
-We had a French Mont d’Or “au lait cru”, which has a slightly bolder flavour.
+The main difference is that the French cheeses are made from either raw or pasteurized milk while the Swiss varietal is always made from pasteurized milk due to local regulations against Listeria bacteria.
+We had a French Mont d’Or “au lait cru”, which has a slightly bolder flavor.

 Inspired on a dish by Hélène Darroze, we decided to throw some black truffles in the mix.
 Judging from the various comments on the Internet this dish is rather controversial as many – also very renowned chefs – consider it a proper waste of the black truffle or a complete waste of the cheese for that matter…

 However, as Hélène Darroze has something going for her, having been named the 2015 Veuve Clicquot World’s Best Female Chef and holding a total of 3 Michelin stars (1 for her Hélène Darroze restaurant in Paris and 2 for the Hélène Darroze at The Connaught restaurant in London), we mere lesser mortals thought that the truffle should work well in this dish.
 If only okay-ish, it would likely still be one hell of a cheese fondue. 😀

 We couldn’t find the actual recipe online, but it was referred to on FXcuisine.com:

 - 100ml / 3oz dry white wine

 - 25g / 1oz chopped black truffle